Elon Musk Says He'll Pull Tesla Factory out of California | Digital Trends

 — Elon Musk (@elonmusk) May 9, 2020

-The uproar was caused by Tesla’s decision to reopen its Fremont factory after the state of California loosened its shelter in place order this week.
-However, Alameda County, where the factory is located, continues to have a shelter in place order in effect and the local restrictions take precedence over the state ones.

-In an online town hall meeting yesterday, Erica Pan, interim health officer for Alameda County Public Health Department, said that Tesla had not been given the go-ahead to reopen the factory.
+In an online town hall meeting on Friday, Erica Pan, interim health officer for Alameda County Public Health Department, said that Tesla had not been given the go-ahead to reopen the factory.

 Musk seemed to take this decision very personally, taking to Twitter to call Pan “unelected & ignorant” and saying she was “acting contrary to the Governor, the President, our Constitutional freedoms & just plain common sense!”